Exactly How To Use These 12 Delicious Sugar Substitutes In Your Cooking

 8. Cranberries

-Cut back on the sugar and add cranberries to a batch of muffins or scones.
+Cut back on the sugar and add dried (unsweetened) cranberries to a batch of muffins or scones.
 These little tart treats add a dose of antioxidants that refined sugar can’t offer.

 9. Processed Dates